-When it comes to drunk driving and intoxicated driving, it's important that all traffic stops and arrests are handled with proper care and with existing laws in mind.
-The roads needs to be kept safe, but that does not give law enforcement caret blache to do as they please.
-If you have been stopped and have a drunk driving case that you would like to fight, speaking with a criminal defense attorney is crucial for making sure your voice is heard.
+When it comes to drunk driving and intoxicated driving, all traffic stops and arrests must be handled with proper care and with existing laws in mind.
+The roads need to be kept safe, but that does not give law enforcement carte blanche to do as they please.
+If police have stopped you and you are now facing a drunk driving charge that you would like to fight, speaking with a criminal defense attorney is crucial for making sure you protect your rights.

 About DUI / DWI Charges in Texas

-If the stopped motorist is under the age of 21, there is a zero tolerance policy for alcohol consumption.
-In some rare cases the BAC may be 0.02%, though an arresting officer may use his or her best judgment with regard to underage motorists and BAC.
-Generally any alcohol found in the system of someone younger than 21 is grounds for arrest.
+If the stopped motorist is under the age of 21, there is a zero-tolerance policy for alcohol consumption.
+In some rare cases, the BAC might be 0.02%.
+Though, an arresting officer may use his or her best judgment concerning underage motorists and BAC.
+Generally, any alcohol found in the system of someone younger than 21 is grounds for arrest.

 What is a field sobriety test?